sharikak54/sharikak54.github.io/.collections/_cases/moth_moth_same.md

 Description TODO

-Two moths that are the same color.
+Two Moths that are the same color.
 Be careful not to mistake this for [Moth / Moth](moth_moth).